ingeniasoftware/luthier-framework/README.md

 <p align="center"><strong>WARNING: Under development!</strong></p>

-**Luthier Framework** is a versatile PHP micro framework designed to make APIs and websites quickly.
-When we says "micro" we mean REALLY micro: in fact, only Composer and a single .php file is needed for start building your app.
+**Luthier Framework** is a versatile PHP micro framework for build APIs and websites quickly.
+When we says "micro" we mean REALLY micro: in fact, only Composer and a single .php file is required to start.

 ### Features